 - Camel Pose: See the picture above – an advanced pose, but a good challenge in the right setting.

 - Unicorn: Make your hands into a magical unicorn horn over the centre of your head then gallop.

 Start an animal yoga class by saying, “Put your hand up if you like animals.”
-You’ll get so many hands you may have to limit comments from the kids, but you’ll quickly find out animals they like to do.
-You can also suggest that there are those who feel some of the yoga poses came from watching how animals stretch.
-Then ask them if they want to do some animal yoga.
-I’ve never had young kids say no, although the older kids (10 – 12 yrs) may lose interest in this.
+You’ll get so many hands you may have to limit comments from the kids, and quickly find out animals they like.

 Then you’ll be off to the races, or should I say the Zoo, going through all the poses, plus the ones the kids make up.